album name

 Recorded at World of Wires.

-Interludes written by Nicholas Markos and Marcos Sueiro; recorded at World of Wires and The Music Womb.
+Interludes/instrumentals written by Marcos Sueiro and Nicholas Markos; recorded at World of Wires and The Music Womb.

 Editing and post-production done at World of Wires by the Bittersweet Brothers.